foreversd/forever/README.md

     -m MAX            Only run the specified script MAX times -s, --silent      Run the child script silencing stdout and stderr -h, --help        You're staring at it
+    -o, OUTFILE       Logs stdout from child script to OUTFILE -e, ERRFILE       Logs stderr from child script to ERRFILE
 </pre>

 There are several samples designed to test the fault tolerance of forever.
 Here's a simple example: